Moser-Trudinger and Beckner-Onofri's inequalities on the CR sphere: _t

 \proclaim Proposition 3.4 (Aubin's type inequality).
 For given $\sigma>{1\over2}$, there exist constants $C_1(\sigma),\,C_2(\sigma)$ such that for any $W^{Q/2,2}\cap \RP$ with $\isn \z_j \,e^Fd\z=0$ for $j=1,2...,n+1$, the following estimate holds

-The proof below is an adaptation of the one in [CY], Lemma 4.6.
+The proof below is an adaptation of the one in [CY, Lemma 4.6] (see also [Au2, Thm.
+6]).
 We present it here because in our case there is an added difficulty, namely that the localization argument (multiplication by cutoff functions) inherent in the proof does not preserve the class $\P$.

 \pf Proof.
 Assume for the moment that $F\in W^{Q/2,2}$, and WLOG assume that $\int_{\Sn}e^F=\omega_{2n+1}$.
 Cover $\Sn$ with $2(2n+2)=2Q$ congruent spherical caps, by considering a cube inscribed inside the sphere, with side $L=2/\sqrt{2n+2}$.
 By rotation we can assume that if